isplab-unil/KGPMeter/README.md

 ## Getting started

 This repo is intended for people that either want to add the KGPMeter web app to their website or are interested in using the KGPMeter codebase.
-If you simply want to evalulate scenarios of kin genomic privacy, head to our dedicated website [santeperso.unil.ch][santeperso_unil_ch_website].
+If you simply want to evalulate scenarios of kin genomic privacy, head to our dedicated website [santeperso.unil.ch][our_website].
 If you want to learn about the scientific foundations of KGPMeter head to our [paper][KGPMeter_paper_url].

 There are 3 possible use-cases documented here:
 1. Integrate the KGPMeter web app into a website (using our backend or your own).